ethan4984/dufay/DESIGN.md

 - **Cow**: A set of frames and references to be fulfilled in accordance with the principles of CoW (Copy on Write).
 - **Special**: A special mapping for whose contents must be inferred from a specified chain of servers once written to or read from.

-To resolve a page fault pertaining to a special page, the running thread must be blocked, and upon the response, the server is unblocked.

-These are all special operations that require special permissions to invoke.

 ### Portal link over shared memory

-Shared memory for object passing can be very powerful when paired with the right protocols and interfaces to reduce complexity.

-Certain applications require less safety and assurance than others.
-For example, a unidirectional queue from user-space to kernel-space requires minimal safe-guard.
-Another common application is shared metadata between multiple instances of the same server, requiring only locking.
-These basic applications are all that is required for the multi-server scheduling interface to function.

-- In these scenarios, it is both the client’s and server’s responsibility to understand the nature of the data passed over shared memory.
-FAYT will provide macros and wrappers for data access to ensure locking.
+- It is both the clients and servers responsibility to understand the nature of the data passed over shared memory.
+FAYT will provide macros and wrappers for data access to ensure safety.

-- There will exist a table of shared memory portals, maintained in kernel space, each with an identifier, a list of the captured threads, and a pointer to the physical memory of the shared object.
+- Maintained within the kernel will exist a table describing all shared memory portals.
+Each with an identifier, a list of the captured threads, and a pointer to the physical memory of the shared object.
 Each thread, in effect, manages its own virtual address space, so it will decide where it wants the share-point to be established.

 - To create a share-point, you will call the portal system call, passing both the ANON (or DIRECT) and SHARE flags.
 You will provide a name identifying the share-point and pass a proper morphology.
 Then the caller will populate it with the share objects.
 Among any share-point, the first bytes will always be a meta-structure understood by all parties to be a governing object used for synchronization, defined as: